 Jason Sokol

 Jason Sokol is a Professor of History at the University of New Hampshire.
-He is the author of three books: There Goes My Everything: White Southerners in the Age of Civil Rights; All Eyes Are Upon Us: Race and Politics from Boston to Brooklyn; and The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr. He has held fellowships from Harvard, Penn, and Cornell, and his books have been reviewed in the Washington Post as well as the New York Times.
+He is the author of three books: There Goes My Everything: White Southerners in the Age of Civil Rights; All Eyes Are Upon Us: Race and Politics from Boston to Brooklyn; and The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr. He has held fellowships from Harvard University, Penn State, and Cornell University, and his books have been reviewed in the Washington Post as well as The New York Times.

 Jason Sokol's Programs